top of page

 Navigating the VA Claim Process: Understanding Types of Claims

-As of March 2023, the VA is averaging 120-150 days to process all claims and appeals except the Board of Veterans' Appeals (BVA)
+As of March 2023, the VA is averaging 120-150 days to process all claims and appeals, except those involving the Board of Veterans' Appeals (BVA).

 As a veteran seeking disability compensation, it's essential to understand the VA claim process and the different types of claims available to you.
 The length of time it takes to complete a claim can vary based on various factors, including the type of claim, the complexity of your disabilities, the number of claimed disabilities, and the availability of supporting evidence.
-To help expedite the process, submitting as much evidence as possible with your claim is encouraged.
+To help expedite the process, you are encouraged to submit as much evidence as possible with your claim.
 The VA claim process typically consists of eight distinct steps, which may vary in duration based on your claim's complexity and evidence requirements.
 It's crucial to familiarize yourself with each phase to clearly understand the overall process and timeline.

-2. Increased Claim: If you're already receiving disability benefits but believe your condition has worsened, you can file an increased claim.
+• If you're already receiving disability benefits but believe your condition has worsened, you can file an increased claim.
 Similar to an initial claim, the focus is on gathering medical evidence to support the increased severity of your condition.
-The VA may schedule a Compensation and Pension (C&P) examination to evaluate your condition
+The VA may schedule a Compensation and Pension (C&P) examination to evaluate your condition.

 Understanding these types of claims will help you navigate the VA claim process more effectively.
 Ensure you gather comprehensive medical evidence, provide clear statements, and seek professional guidance if needed.
 Remember, the goal is to establish the connection between your disabilities and your military service to secure the disability compensation you deserve as a valued veteran.